Logius-standaarden/fsc-core/draft-fsc-core-00.md

 ###  FSC manager address

-The Manager is required to include its public address as HTTP Header `Fsc-Manager-Address` in each request sent to another Manager.
+The Manager is required to include its public address as HTTP Header `Fsc-Manager-Address` in each POST or PUT request sent to another Manager.

 ## Directory